 These sites have the longest, continuous datasets in the Otago air quality monitoring network.
-For each site, a TheilSen analysis was performed over the entire year-round data, as well as on the winter (June - August) data only.
-In Alexandra, where numerous breaches of the NESAQ occur each winter, a trend analysis was also applied to the PM{10} values on only those days exceeding the standard.
+For each site, a TheilSen analysis was performed over the entire year-round data as well as on just the winter (June - August) data.
+In Alexandra, where numerous breaches of the NESAQ occur each winter, a trend analysis was also applied to just those days exceeding the standard.

-Results of the TheilSen analyses showing percent change in PM{10} per year are given in Table 14, along with the statistical significance of the result.
+Results of the TheilSen analyses showing percent change in PM{10} per year are shown in Table 14 along with the statistical significance of the result.

+0

-Site Period of record PM 10 value evaluated Percent change per year Statistical significance
+Site Period of Record PM 10 value evaluated Percent change per year Statistical significance

 Year-round +1.1 Not significant

-Alexandra 2005-2014 Winter -0.5 Not significant
+Alexandra 2005-20 2005-2014 Winter -0.5 Not significant

 Exceedance values -0.7 p<0.1

-Dunedin 2006-2014 Year-round -1.9 Not significant
+Dupodip 2006 2014 Year-round -1.9 Not significant

-Dunedin 2000-2014 Winter -2.5 p <0.1
+Dunedin 2006-2014 Winter -2.5 p <0.1

-Mosgiel 2005-2014 Year-round +3.4 p <0.01
+Year-round

-2005-2014 Winter +3.0 p <0.1
+Winter

+p<0.01

+p<0.1